Health Professions Advising

 There are many ways to get involved with research.

-- Think beyond Mason.
+3. Think beyond George Mason.
 Students get involved in research (especially over the summer) at local medical schools, hospitals, private lab/research centers, and even with the government.

 Check the tab below for ways to get started.